grafana/metrictank/docs/tools.md

 # Tools

-Metrictank comes with a bunch of helper tools.
+Grafana Metrictank comes with a bunch of helper tools.

 Here is an overview of them all.